mo0rti/rijks-museum/README.md

 <h1 align="center"> Rijks Museum Sample Project </h1>

-This project demonstrated a list of information related to an artist wth the help of Rijks Museum apis.
+This project demonstrated a list of information related to an artist with the help of Rijks Museum apis.
 The implementation are based on MVVM with Flow and coroutines to implement unit testing for multiple flow emissions.

 Structure